 David, current owner of Tom Mitts Christmas Trees, acquired the business in the summer of 2017 after Tom Mitts passed away unexpectedly after heart surgery.
 David has been working for Tom at the tree lots since the young age of 8.
 David’s fathers, Jim, also worked at the tree lot when Don owned the lot, see below.
-David is currently working as a full time Firefighter/Paramedic in NKY.
-David is happily married to his wife Emily and a proud father to 5 Daughters with one on the way and 1 Son.
-David is continuing the tree lot tradition as Tom Mitts Christmas Tress at the Newport location with the help of long time employee Andy.
-Andy and his wife Starr have been working the lot for several years and have now allowed for their children to help on the lot.
-Please enjoy the entire history below and be sure to visit David and Andy on the lot.
+David is currently working as a full time Lieutenant/Paramedic in NKY.
+David is happily married to his wife Emily and a proud father to 6 Daughters and 1 Son.
+David continued the tree lot tradition as Tom Mitts Christmas Tress at the Newport location with the help of long time employee Andy.
+Andy and his wife Starr had been working the lot for several years and recently retired from selling trees but continue to stop by to say hello.
+Please enjoy the entire history below and be sure to visit us at the lot.